isc-projects/kea/doc/guide/admin.rst

 The lease expiration time is stored in the SQL database for each lease as a timestamp value.
-Kea developers observed that the MySQL database doesn't accept timestamps beyond 2147483647 seconds (the maximum signed 32-bit number) from the beginning of the Unix epoch (00:00:00 on 1 January 1970).
+Kea developers observed that the MySQL database doesn't accept timestamps beyond 2147483647 seconds (the maximum signed 32-bit number) from the beginning of the UNIX epoch (00:00:00 on 1 January 1970).
 Some versions of PostgreSQL do accept greater values, but the value is altered when it is read back.
 For this reason, the lease database backends put a restriction on the maximum timestamp to be